 Liaoning, China's only aircraft carrier, sails during military drills in the Bohai Sea, off China's northeast coast.
 December 2016.
-STR/AFP.
+STB/AFP domestically is underway.
+China has also developed a very impressive submarine force and achieved superiority in number and size of its maritime law enforcement vessels.
 Chinese military superiority raises concerns for the other states adjacent to the South China Sea.
 A latecomer to the island-building activities, Chinese land reclamation and construction activities in disputed zones have far surpassed those of countries like the Philippines, Malaysia and Vietnam.
-China uses these islands as military outposts equipped with runways, radars and potentially surface-to-air missiles to further enhance its power projection capabilities and ability to constrain the movement of other forces in the region.
+China uses these islands as military outposts equipped with runways, radars and potentially surfaceto-air missiles to further enhance its power projection capabilities and ability to constrain the movement of other forces in the region.
 Counting on US Support - Until When?